tophertimzen/tophertimzen.github.io/_content/cs407/labs/lab2.md

 Run the following using the above criteria:

-1. pooltracker
+1. filescan

-2. filescan
+2. pslist

-3. pslist
+3. psxview

-4. psxview
+4. psscan

-5. psscan
+5. dllist (pick a process from the process scans)

-6. dllist (pick a process from the process scans)
+BONUS: If you have a Windows 7 image run pooltracker

 Answer the following: